 In order to ensure that these life-giving and nutrient-giving tissues of your body are able to support new life, you should:

-- Get and stay hydrated (drinking warm herbal tea can provide hydration as well as nutrients)
+- Get and stay hydrated (drinking warm herbal tea, like our Hydrate Blend Tea can provide hydration as well as nutrients)

 - Eat good quality fats.
 The oiliness of rasa (plasma) is nourished by ghee, full-fat dairy, avocado and coconut oil.

 - Eat satiating carbohydrates such as root vegetables and grains, as these nourish the sweetness of rasa.

 - Eat dense proteins such as meat and nuts for their very earthy building qualities.

 - Eat foods that are rich in iron, as this helps build rakta — you can often tell if a food is rich in iron because it’s red!
 Think about red meat, beets, red cabbage, raisins, currant and cranberry juice!

 - Eat the bitter taste occasionally in order to cleanse the liver and spleen which can improve processing of hemoglobin and bile, indirectly contributing to nourishment of rakta.
 You can get the bitter taste from vegetables like kale, dandelion greens or radishes.

 We know that there is an optimal time of year for planting seeds in the ground in order to ensure that they are able to grow and flourish.
 As such, timing, or rtu as it is referred to in the Ayurvedic texts, is a vital aspect to consider on the fertility journey.
 You’ll want to consider timing from the microcosm to the macrocosm — the most fertile time of the month, the most fertile time of the year, and the most fertile time of life.
 We know that it is possible to get pregnant even outside of these optimal windows, but to increase your chances of conception, it’s worth aligning your attempts with the rhythms of nature.